rlunde/writertoys/devlog.md

 Not quite -- I forgot I needed to add the "social_id" to the User model.
 I did that, but still need to figure out how to get the db_* scripts working with the new "secret" config stuff that I don't want to check in to github.

+For now, I just added a basedir to db_migrate like in config.py, then directly imported the database URI from app.secret_config.
+I want that to be in an environment variable, but I'll figure that out later.